pbullock08/daily-planner/README.md

 ## Credits

-Utilized [stack overflow](https://stackoverflow.com/questions/75228484/unable-to-correctly-pull-or-display-from-localstorage-using-jquery) to figure out how to use ids to assign keys in local storage.
+Utilized [stack overflow](https://stackoverflow.com/questions/75228484/unable-to-correctly-pull-or-display-from-localstorage-using-jquery) to figure out how to create keys using existing ids in local storage.
+The code created from this reference can be found in my script.js file on lines 46 - 48.

-N/A

 ## License